srahkmli/Lux-of-the-Undying/README.md

 [Gameplay Videos - ThisGonnaKillAhMad](https://www.youtube.com/@thisgonnakillahmadbysrahkm2058)

 ---

-This can be linked in the documentation or readme to offer viewers a direct preview of the game's mechanics, story, and overall aesthetic.
----
 **Plot Overview:**

 In the twilight realm between life and death, an Undead soul named **Volaris** finds himself trapped.
 His mortal coil has been severed, and yet, he cannot pass into the afterlife.
 His soul is bound by a mysterious force—a **cursed lux**—an ethereal glow that signifies the last remnants of his mortal essence.
 The lux is both a blessing and a curse.
 It keeps him tethered to the physical world, but at a cost: it prevents his soul from finding peace, leaving him in an endless limbo.